Slobodan Milošević: Role in the Yugoslav Wars

 The Hague indictment alleges that, starting in 1987, Milošević "endorsed a Serbian nationalist agenda" and "exploited a growing wave of Serbian nationalism in order to strengthen centralised rule in the SFRY".
 ICTY prosecutors argued that "the (Croatia, Bosnia, and Kosovo) indictments were all part of a common scheme, strategy or plan on the part of the accused Milošević to create a Greater Serbia, a centralized Serbian state encompassing the Serb-populated areas of Croatia and Bosnia and all of Kosovo, and that this plan was to be achieved by forcibly removing non-Serbs from large geographical areas through the commission of the crimes charged in the indictments.
 Although the events in Kosovo were separated from those in Croatia and Bosnia by more than three years, they were no more than a continuation of that plan, and they could only be understood completely by reference to what had happened in Croatia and Bosnia."
 Milošević's defenders claim that the Prosecution could not produce a single order issued by his government to Serbian fighters in Croatia or Bosnia.
 Near the end of the Prosecution's case, a Prosecution analyst admitted under cross-examination that this was indeed the case.
-Theunens, however, was quick to point out, "the fact that we don't have orders doesn't mean that they don't exist" to which Milošević replied "There are none, that's why you haven't got one."
+Reynaud Theunens, however, was quick to point out, "the fact that we don't have orders doesn't mean that they don't exist" to which Milošević replied "There are none, that's why you haven't got one."

 Milošević's political behavior has been analyzed as politically opportunist in nature.
 Claims that Milošević was principally motivated by a desire for power have been supported by many people who had known or had worked for him.
 Some believe his original goal until the breakup of Yugoslavia was to take control of Yugoslavia, with the ambition of becoming its next great leader, a "second Tito".
 According to this, Milošević exploited nationalism as a tool to seize power in Serbia, while not holding any particular commitment to it.
 During the first twenty-five years of his political career in the communist government of Yugoslavia, Milošević was a typical civil servant who did not appear to have nationalist aims.
 Later, he attempted to present himself as a peacemaker in the Yugoslav Wars and abandoned support of nationalism.
 He returned to support nationalism during the Kosovo War and appealed to anti-imperialist sentiments.
 The spread of violent nationalism has also been imputed to indifference to it by Milošević.